Useful Links

 Yes.
 Under certain conditions, that vary by programme, students of Greek or foreign institutions are allowed to join a corresponding year of study.

-What are the Foundation Courses?
+What are Foundation Courses?

 Who are they for?

-Are there foundation courses at DEI College for all areas of specialization?
+Are there Foundation Courses at DEI College for all areas of specialization?

-When can I apply to UK universities?
+When can I apply to European Universities?

 How much will my tuition fees cost?